-How can I let the school know I am concerned about my child's progress? your child's needs are severe, complex and lifelong.
+your child's needs are severe, complex and lifelong.
 If this is the case they will, with your support and contribution, write an Education, Health & Care Plan to address your child's additional needs.
 This Plan will include advice to your child's teachers on how best to support their learning and will outline various support programmes for your child, within their lessons or via 1:1 individual support or in small group settings.
-If you have concerns about your child's progress you should speak to your child's subject teachers and/or their Form Tutor and/or their Progress Leader.
+How can I let the school know I am concerned about my child's progress?
+If you have concerns about your child's progress you should speak to your child's subject teachers and/or their Form Tutor and/or their Head of Year.
 If you are not happy that the concerns are being managed and that your child is not making progress you should speak to the SENCo If you are still not happy that the concerns are being managed and that your child is still not making progress you should speak to an Assistant or Deputy Headteacher.
 If you are still not happy you can request a meeting with the Headteacher.
 How will the school let me know if they have any concerns about my child's learning?
-When a teacher has concerns about your child's progress and targeted teaching has not met the child's needs, the teacher will raise this with the Subject Leader initially who may raise this with the SENCo and Progress Leader.
-During termly 'Additional Intervention Meetings', Progress Leaders, the school's SENCo and members of the Senior Leadership Team discuss the progress of each student in the College.
-This is another way that your child may be identified as not making as much progress as they could be.
-If your child is then identified as falling short of their age related progress the school will set up a meeting to discuss the additional steps planned to address their needs. -- ---
+When a teacher has concerns about your child's progress and targeted teaching has not met the child's needs, the teacher will raise this with the Subject Leader initially who may raise this with the SENCo and Head of Year.
+During termly 'Additional Intervention Meetings', Heads of Year, the school's SENCo and members of the Senior Leadership Team discuss the progress of each student in the College.
+This is another way that your child may be

-Who are the people providing services to children with SEN in this school Directly funded by the school Form Tutors Teaching staff Learning Coach Pastoral Staff Teaching Assistants SENCo Educational Psychologist Pupil Support Service Attendance Advisor EMAT Positive Steps (Careers advice) Paid for centrally by the Local Authority but delivered in school Visual and Hearing Impaired services Provided and paid for by the Health Service but delivered in school School nurse service Health Mentor service

-Where can I find the schools' SEN policy All current policies can be found on the school website and other related documents? (www.allsaintscatholiccollege.com).
-If you do have issues accessing these please contact school who will help you access these documents
+If your child is then king as much progress as they could be. identified as falling short of their age related progress the meeting to discuss the additional steps planned to address Who are the people providing services to children with SEN in this school Directly funded by the school Form Tutors Teaching staff Learning Coach Pastoral Staff Teaching Assistants SENCo Educational Psychologist Pupil Support Service Attendance Advisor Positive Steps (Careers advice) Paid for centrally by the Local Authority but delivered in school Visual and Hearing Impaired services Provided and paid for by the Health Service but delivered in school School nurse serviceHealth Mentor service Where can I find the schools' SEN policy and other related documents? (www.allsaintscatholiccolle ound on the school website ge.com).
+If you do have issues accessing these please p you access these documents